Naomi Cavaday: 2014: Return to professional tennis

-In 2014, Cavaday returned to professional tennis, receiving a wild card into the $50k grass-court tournament in Nottingham, England.
+In 2014, Cavaday returned to professional tennis, receiving a wildcard into the $50k grass-court tournament in Nottingham, England.
 Further tournaments in England and in Egypt followed, and in September 2014, she won the first title of her comeback at a $10k tournament in Sharm El Sheikh, Egypt, defeating top seed Barbara Haas at the quarterfinal stage, and second seed Ana Veselinović in the final.
 In consecutive weeks in October – November 2014, she won back-to-back $10k titles in Stockholm, Sweden., beating Tayisiya Morderger in the first week's final and Margarita Lazareva in the second final.

 2015

 Cavaday was restricted by a wrist injury in the first half of the year and played only three matches.
 On 7 October 2015, she posted on her website that she would no longer be competing professionally.